Is a $3 Million game still worth playing any longer? New York Lottery winner James Jess thinks so.

 The big-money appeal is attractive for many players.
 But by how much?

-For example, when the Powerball jackpot spikes, people in Arizona crowd Rosie’s Den, a lottery store over Hoover Dam.
+For example, when the Powerball jackpot spikes, people in Arizona crowd Rosie’s Den, a lottery store over Hoover Dam start crowding in.
 But only when the jackpot starts rising.

 "It doesn’t even get busy until $100 million,” said general manager Brad Larsen. "$200 million it’s double-row parking; $300 million the news crews are in here."